AZTroopers donates to many law enforcement related memorials and charities:

 Once complete you will be notified that your application was received and entered into the application process.
 Please follow all instructions carefully and supply all necessary documents for your application to be successfully submitted to the committee.

-Is or will be an undergraduate
+- Applicant is or will be an undergraduate if attending a college/university.

 - Applications must be received no later than March 15 to be accepted for the following school year.

-- Scholarship selections will be announced no later than the May Arizona State Troopers Association
+- Scholarship selections will be announced no later than the May Arizona State Troopers Association (ASTA) meeting.

-- Transcripts from all college courses attended
+- Transcripts from all colleges/universities attended.

-- Personal essay prepared by the applicant TO INCLUDE but is not limited to information on family, career goal and plan to achieve career goal, interests, community service and why the applicant deserves the Arizona State Troopers Association Essay to be least 300, but not more than 1,000 words.
+- Personal essay prepared by the applicant must include but is not limited to information on family, career goal(s) and plan to achieve the career goal(s), interests, community service and why the applicant deserves the Arizona State Troopers Association (ASTA) scholarship.
+Essay to be no less than 300 but no more than 1,000 words.

 Would you like to apply for one of our scholarships?